dbuscombe-usgs/doodle_labeller/README.md

 ## Run merge.py

 This script takes each individual mask image and merges them into one, keeping track of classes and class colours.
-It optimizes the CRF parameters for each chunk.
-This script takes a while to run, because it splits the merged image into small pieces, carries out a task-specific CRF-based label refinement on each, then averages the results.
-The idea is to refine the image by over-sampling.

-The amount of time the program takes is a function of the size of the image, and the number of CPU cores.
-The program uses all available cores, so machines with many cores will be faster.

 Assuming you have already activated the conda environment (`conda activate doodler` - see above) ...